jsguerra/simple-blocks/README.md

-# simple-blocks
+# Simple Blocks
-A WordPress child theme for Atomic Blocks
+> A WordPress child theme for Atomic Blocks